-EDU 53536 Secondary Methods of Teaching Business Education (3) This course examines a variety of methods of teaching Business Education in middle schools and high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc. as well as specific strategies unique to Business Education instruction.
+EDU 53535 - Secondary Methods of Teaching Social Sciences (3)

+This course examines a variety of methods of teaching Social Sciences in middle schools and high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc. as well as specific strategies unique to Social Sciences instruction.
 Students will also develop a Unit Plan of instruction.
-This course meets twice a week and is offered each semester.
+This course meets twice a week.
 Prerequisite: EDU 52100.
+Offered: Fall and Spring semesters.

-EDU 53537 Secondary Methods of Teaching Speech & Theatre (3) This course examines a variety of methods of teaching Speech & Theatre in middle schools and high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc. as well as specific strategies unique to Speech & Theatre instruction.
+EDU 53536 - Secondary Methods of Teaching Business Education (3)

+This course examines a variety of methods of teaching Business Education in middle schools and high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc. as well as specific strategies unique to Business Education instruction.
 Students will also develop a Unit Plan of instruction.
-This course meets twice a week and is offered each semester.
+This course meets twice a week.
 Prerequisite: EDU 52100.
+Offered: Fall and Spring semesters.

-EDU 53538 Secondary Methods of Teaching Music (3) This course examines a variety of methods of teaching Music in middle schools and high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc. as well as specific strategies unique to Music instruction.
+EDU 53537 - Secondary Methods of Teaching Speech & Theatre (3)

+This course examines a variety of methods of teaching Speech Theatre in middle schools and high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc. as well as specific strategies unique to Speech Theatre instruction.
 Students will also develop a Unit Plan of instruction.
-This course meets twice a week and is offered each semester.
+This course meets twice a week.
 Prerequisite: EDU 52100.
+Offered: Fall and Spring semesters.

-EDU 53539 Secondary Methods of Teaching Technology and Engineering (3) This course examines a variety of methods of teaching Technology and Engineering in middle schools and high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc. as well as specific strategies unique to Technology and Engineering instruction.
+EDU 53538 - Secondary Methods of Teaching Music (3)

+This course examines a variety of methods of teaching Music in middle schools and high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc. as well as specific strategies unique to Music instruction.
 Students will also develop a Unit Plan of instruction.
-This course meets twice a week and is offered each semester.
+This course meets twice a week.
 Prerequisite: EDU 52100.

-EDU 53540 Secondary Methods of Teaching Physical Education (3) This course examines a variety of strategies unique to the teaching of Physical Education in middle schools and high schools, including skills of team sports, skills of individual sports, safety issues, law issues, effective lesson planning, etc. Students will also develop a Unit Plan of instruction.
-This course meets twice a week and is offered each semester.
-Prerequisite: EDU 52100.
+Offered: Fall and Spring semesters.

-EDU 53541 Secondary Methods of Teaching Health Education (3) This course examines a variety of methods of teaching Health Education in middle schools and high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc. as well as specific strategies unique to Health Education instruction.
+EDU 53539 - Secondary Methods of Teaching Technology and Engineering (3)

+This course examines a variety of methods of teaching Technology and Engineering in middle schools and high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc. as well as specific strategies unique to Technology and Engineering instruction.
 Students will also develop a Unit Plan of instruction.
-This course meets twice a week and is offered each semester.
+This course meets twice a week.
 Prerequisite: EDU 52100.
+Offered: Fall and Spring semesters.

+EDU 53540 - Secondary Methods of Teaching Physical Education (3)

+This course examines a variety of strategies unique to the teaching of Physical Education in middle schools and high schools, including skills of team sports, skills of individual sports, safety issues, law issues, effective lesson planning, etc. Students will also develop a Unit Plan of instruction.
+This course meets twice a week .
+Prerequisite: EDU 52100.
+Offered: Fall and Spring semesters.

-EDU 53572 Secondary Methods of Teaching Dance (3) This course examines a variety of methods of teaching Dance in middle schools and high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc. as well as specific strategies unique to Dance instruction.
+EDU 53541 - Secondary Methods of Teaching Health Education (3)

+This course examines a variety of methods of teaching Health Education in middle schools and high schools, including inquiry, cooperative learning, differentiation, and interdisciplinary, etc. as well as specific strategies unique to Health Education instruction.
 Students will also develop a Unit Plan of instruction.
-This course meets twice a week and is offered each semester.
+This course meets twice a week.
 Prerequisite: EDU 52100.
+Offered: Fall and Spring semesters.